-where $\Lambda$ is now just a parameter in the $F(R)$ function.
-Fig.~\ref{fig: Vminus_comparison} shows the influence of the parameter $c_{2}$ on the intermediate- and late-time de Sitter points.
-Fig.~\ref{fig: Vminus_c2} shows the height of the saddle $V(R=R_{0})$ as a function of the parameter $c_{2}$.
+Figure~\ref{fig: Vminus_comparison} shows the influence of the parameter $c_{2}$ on the intermediate- and late-time de Sitter points.
+Figure~\ref{fig: Vminus_c2} shows the height of the saddle $V(R=R_{0})$ as a function of the parameter $c_{2}$.
 The EDE term soon becomes negligible if $c_{2}\ll 1$, which does not rely on the specific value of $R_{0}$.
-Fig.~\ref{fig: potential minus} shows three saddles in the potential, which provides us with a straightforward comparison of how different terms are related.
+Figure~\ref{fig: potential minus} shows three saddles in the potential, which provides us with a straightforward comparison of how different terms are related.
 It is easy to extend our discussion to more complicated DE terms in $F(R)$ gravity, whose parameter values should also be modified by the EDE term.
-On the other hand, without a DE term in $F(R)$ gravity, the EDE term would decay quickly when $R\ll R_{0}$ as shown by dotted lines in Fig.~\ref{fig: Vminus_comparison}.
+On the other hand, without a DE term in $F(R)$ gravity, the EDE term would decay quickly when $R\ll R_{0}$, as shown by dotted lines in Fig.~\ref{fig: Vminus_comparison}.
 Therefore, this saddle EDE model is compatible with other DE models from different theories.

-Until now, everything has worked well, and especially, we have absorbed the residue constant $c_{2}$ into the parameter $\Lambda$ to recover a successful late-time acceleration.
-However, one recognize that $F_{R}\simeq 1-c_{2}$ for $R<R_{0}$ still plague the model.
-On the one hand, $F(R)$ gravity should mimic the $\Lambda$CDM model in the matter-dominated epoch, which requires $F_{R}\simeq 1$.
-On the other hand, an order-unity residue constant $c_{2}$ exceeds the stringent bound on $F_{R}$ from the tests of the violation of equivalence principle, which requires $F_R\simeq 1$~\cite{Capozziello:2007eu}, as discussed in the last subsection.
-It is therefore required that $c_{2}\ll 1$ for the EDE to be cosmologically viable, although in this case, it does not bring any new recombination physics.
-More precisely, the upper limit of the stabilized scalaron field for critical galaxy density, $\varphi_\mathrm{galaxy}/M_\mathrm{Pl}<10^{-15}$~\cite{Capozziello:2007eu}, constrains $c_{2}<10^{-15}$, which implies that the EDE term is negligible during the cosmic time until today, as shown in Figs.~\ref{fig: Vminus_comparison} and~\ref{fig: Vminus_c2}.
+So far, everything seems to work well in this model, especially since we have absorbed the residual constant $c_{2}$ into the parameter $\Lambda$ to achieve successful late-time acceleration.
+However, one recognizes that $F_{R}\simeq 1-c_{2}$ for $R<R_{0}$ still plague the model.
+The current model of $F(R)$ gravity should mimic the $\Lambda$CDM model after the matter-dominated epoch and satisfy the stringent bound on $F_{R}$ from the tests of the violation of the equivalence principle, which requires $F_R\simeq 1$~\cite{Capozziello:2007eu}.
+It is, therefore, required that $c_{2}\ll 1$ for the EDE to be cosmologically viable, although, in this case, it does not bring any new recombination physics.
+Precisely, the upper limit of the stabilized scalaron field for critical galaxy density, $\varphi_\mathrm{galaxy}/M_\mathrm{Pl}<10^{-15}$~\cite{Capozziello:2007eu}, constrains $c_{2}<10^{-15}$, which implies that the EDE term is negligible during the cosmic time until today, as shown in Figs.~\ref{fig: Vminus_comparison} and~\ref{fig: Vminus_c2}.

-Lastly, we propose a similar model to $f_{-}(R)$,
+Lastly, we propose a similar model to $f_{-}(R)$: